 The Al-Andalus train, a palace on rails

-We invite you to discover several areas in Spain on board this luxury sightseeing train, and to enjoy its 'Belle Époque' décor, its comfortable carriage suites, its spacious 1920s saloon cars, its delicious cuisine… Prepare yourself to experience a journey steeped in enchantment, and enjoy the privilege of travelling in this palace on wheels.
-You can choose from the Al-Andalus itinerary, the Iberian itinerary and the Way of Saint James itinerary.
+We invite you to discover several areas in Spain on board this luxury sightseeing train, and to enjoy its 'Belle Époque' décor, its comfortable carriage suites, its spacious 1920s saloon cars, its delicious cuisine… Prepare to experience a journey steeped in enchantment, and enjoy the privilege of travelling in this palace on wheels.
+You can choose from several itineraries.

 You'll experience an unforgettable six days and five nights on board a unique train with four beautifully decorated saloon carriages, exclusive services, lunch and dinner in top-quality restaurants, excursions, local guides on your visits…